Java Programming Day 10

 this.name = name;

-numOfFriends++; // Increment when new object is created
+numOfFriends++; // Increment whenever a new Friend is created

 }